Ebike right and left view.

 proper bleed using SOMMET brake pads and TRP-41 (E23) rotors in MT5e brake kit was found to be an optimal brake configuration

 for a heavy ebike used for commuting with several large Seattle hills.
 TRP has discontinued TRP-41 (E23).
-A TRP TR-17 / Dorado
+A TRP

 HD-E710 with 2.3mm thick stainless steel single piece construction, fewer and larger cross drilled holes, and wavy outside